madprops/airc/README.md

 `!cmd report` : Get an overview of all your bots.

-Don't mention a bot when using these, they're global commands.
+Don't highlight a bot when using these, they're global commands.

 They work on all owned bots in the current channel.